beyond9thousand/dotfiles/.github/README.md

 ## :pencil: Information

 My configuration is personalized to utilize keyboard shortcuts as well as mouse actions to keep my workflow meaningful and flexible under varying conditions.

 <details close>
   <summary><b>Before proceeding</b></summary>

   - This readme is still a work in progress.
 Please open an issue for queries beyond its scope
-  - All the visual config parameters have been written for a resolution of 1920x1080 pixels
+  - All the visual config parameters have been written for a [resolution](https://wiki.archlinux.org/title/Xrandr) of 1920x1080 pixels
   - Non GUI apps will need to be configured manually to be correctly displayed in lower/higher resolutions
+  - Please read the [man-page](https://wiki.archlinux.org/title/Man_page) for an app before asking specific questions not addressed here

 </details>